 Due to the limited number of community members being on campus while COVID-19 restrictions are in place, the statistics quoted in this report may not be reflective of what normally would be expected.
 Caution is encouraged in any use of the 2020 statistics in determining ongoing trends.

 FINANCIAL IMPLICATIONS:

-There are no financial implications.
+There are no financial implications for the University's operating budget.

 RECOMMENDATION: